| | Tips for capturing and editing video with a computer and free software: | | | Idea: To create compressed DVD, SVCD, VCD, or MP4 (DivX) video

 computer.
 Of course, you may only be interested in editing your own

-Option #2, MPEG2 Capture Box (or card?): I'm currently using the
+video and don't need the video input. | | Option #2, MPEG2 Capture Box (or card?): I'm currently using the

 Adaptec VideOh!
 USB2 external